quarylabs/sqruff/README.md

 sqruff --help
 ```

+For all the details on the CLI commands and options, see the [CLI documentation](./docs/cli.md).

+### Configuration

+For all the details on the rules options, see the [configuration documentation](./docs/rules.md).

 ## Community

 Join the Quary community on [Slack](https://join.slack.com/t/quarylabs/shared_invite/zt-2dlbfnztw-dMLXJVL38NcbhqRuM5gUcw) to ask questions, suggest features, or share your projects.
 Also feel free to raise any issues in the repository.